 Maryvale – St. Albans

 Just off the Cunningham Highway, 35 kms from Warwick and close to Cunningham’s Gap, this historic church is on the right just over the creek and before entering the village.
+St. Albans is a wooden Church, seating upto 60 people.

 - Services are held on the third Sunday of the month at 10.30am.
+They alternate between Morning Prayer and a Eucahrist Service.

 - The small close-knit community of Maryvale is typical of the type of town you'll find in South East Queensland - friendly, peaceful, and surrounded by stunning natural beauty.
 The area's lovely aspect and crisp mountain air has seen a number of health resorts and farm stays open up.
 These resorts offer guests fine dining, award-winning local wines, pools, spas, horse riding, bushwalking, and the cosy ambience of an open log fire.